 Unsecured personal loans are based on your income, debt load and credit history, so they can be as quick and easy to get as a credit card.
 Also, some lenders offer same-day approval and will deposit your funds into your account as soon as the next business day.
 The seamless process and quick funding times mean you can start your home improvement projects sooner than later.

 If you get a home equity loan instead, you may have to pay closing costs that could cost you several thousands of dollars — typically between 2 percent and 5 percent of the loan amount

 You may pay higher interest rates without collateral

 If you choose an unsecured loan for home improvement, you might pay a higher interest rate since these loans are riskier for the lender.
-As of March 2022, rates for home improvement loans range from 3 percent to 36 percent.
-By contrast, the average home equity loan rate ranges from 3.25 percent to 7.94 percent and the average HELOC rate ranges from 1.99 percent to 7.24 percent.
+As of October 2022, rates for home improvement loans range from 3 percent to 36 percent.
+By contrast, the average home equity loan rate ranges from 6.52 percent to 8.28 percent, and the average HELOC rate ranges from 5.59 percent to 9.89 percent.